-In my previous season in the Dolomites I tackled the nearby via ferrata Marino Bianchi and I was in no rush to repeat hiking on the scree slope up to Forcella Staulanza, where they both begin.
+In my previous season in the Dolomites I tackled the nearby via ferrata Marino Bianchi and I was in no rush to repeat the hike on the scree slope up to Forcella Staulanza, where they both begin, any time soon.

 Via Ferrata Ivano Dibona - Everything You Need To Know